virt-s1/rhel-edge/README.md

     TEST_OS        The OS to run the tests in.
 Currently supported values:
                        "rhel-8-3"
                        "rhel-8-4"
-    TEST_ARCH      The arch to build image and run test on.
+    ARCH           The arch to build image and run test on.
 Currently supported values:
                        "x86_64"